-Mobile ad hoc networks can be deployed when a fixed network structure is not available.
-As a consequence of the absence of a fixed infrastructure, the mobile components (or nodes) of an ad hoc network need to behave as routers by relaying messages in order to improve the performance of a network [7].
-Instances of nodes in ad hoc networks are laptops, planes [12], cars, electronic tags on animals [11], mobile phones, et cetera.
-This has led to the design of protocols that take advantage of the node mobility (e.g. messaging applications in [8]).
+As a consequence of the absence of a fixed infrastructure, components (or nodes) of an ad hoc network need to behave as routers by relaying messages in order to improve communications.
+Instances of nodes in ad hoc networks are laptops, planes [11], cars, electronic tags on animals [10], etc. If nodes are mobile then operating these networks become even more complex, as mobility will impact routing protocols, control of transmission power, quality of service (e.g. interference, path loss, shadowing effects), battery usage, etc.

+As long as data does not have to be transferred directly between two mobiles and that nodes are willing to relay messages, their mobility may have a positive impact on the performance, as shown in [6].
+This has led to the design of protocols that take advantage of node mobility to enhance the performance of some applications (e.g. messaging applications in [7]).
 Data relaying cuts down transmission power, interferences and increases battery usage.
-On the other hand, it may increase latency-since the existence at any time of a "path" between two mobiles is not guaranteed-even if (intermediary) nodes can be used as routers to convey a message from its source to its destination.
+On the other hand, it may increase latency - since the existence at any time of a "path" between two mobiles is not guaranteed - even if (intermediary) nodes can be used as routers to convey a message from its source to its destination.